October 5, 2020

 - Talk with a variety of companies even if they don’t have immediate openings in your field.

 - Afterward, make an effort to follow up within 24-hours to any and all those who gave their time to help you with information during the fair.
+This could be the difference between being remembered or forgotten by a hiring manager.

 - Reflect.
 How do you think you did and why?
 What could have you done to make this process smoother?
+Write that down and manifest a plan to overcome any hurdles.

-- Share the wealth.
+- Share the wealth!
 Continue to build your brand and help others in similar positions as you to grow and become better versions of themselves.